Last updated: January 9 2026

 Transition years: Early retirement before RMDs kick in.
 Between business ventures.
 Selling a business in an installment sale structure.

 Business loss years: A startup investment with pass-through losses.
 A real estate syndication with accelerated depreciation.
-(Partnership owners, this is covered in our partnership taxation guide.)
+(Partnership owners, this is covered in our partnership tax planning guide.)

 Heavy deduction years: Large charitable contributions bunched into a single year.
 Significant medical expenses.
 Net operating loss carryforwards.